 As an Amazon Associate, I earn from qualifying purchases

 As a food lover, I have always been fascinated by pairing different dishes to create a harmonious flavor profile.
 One word that I have always found to be highly versatile and easy to pair with other dishes is potatoes au gratin.
 This classic French dish is made with potatoes, cream, and cheese and is a crowd-pleaser at any dinner party or gathering.
-In this article, I will share my tips and tricks for selecting the perfect main dish to pair with potatoes au gratin and some classic and non-traditional options that work well together.
+In this article, I will share tips and tricks about what main dish goes well with potatoes au gratin for selecting the perfect main dish to pair with this item and some classic and non-traditional options that work well together.

 Potatoes au gratin, also known as potato gratin or gratin dauphinoise, is a classic French dish enjoyed for centuries.
 It typically consists of thinly sliced potatoes layered in a baking dish with cream, cheese, and spices before being baked in the oven until golden brown and bubbling.
-Alternatively, the meal can be used as a main course depending on the occasion.
+Alternatively, depending on the occasion, the meal can be used as a main course.

 One of the reasons why potatoes au gratin is such a popular dish is that it is incredibly versatile and can be paired with a wide variety of other dishes.
 However, selecting the right main word to go with it can be tricky if you are unfamiliar with the dish’s flavor profile.

 Understanding What Main Dish Goes Well with Potatoes Au gratin

 Before we dive into the different main dish options that pair well with potatoes au gratin, it’s essential to understand the dish’s flavor profile.
 A decadent and creamy dish, potatoes au gratin is typically made with cream, butter, and cheese.
 The potatoes provide a mild and slightly sweet flavor, while the cheese adds a salty and savory component.